pomonam/Self-Tuning-Networks/README.md

 ```

 ## Examples
-The repository contains code examples to reproduce results from Delta-STN paper.
+The repository contains examples to reproduce results from the Delta-STN paper.

 1. Multilayer Perceptron experiment on MNIST:
 - STN